kloetergensc/Physiome-ODE/README.md

 This is the Git Repository from

-Physiome-ODE: A Benchmark for Irregularly Sampled Multivariate Time-Series Forecasting based on ODEs, submitted to The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track.
+Physiome-ODE: A Benchmark for Irregularly Sampled Multivariate Time-Series Forecasting based on ODEs, submitted to the Thirteenth International Conference on Learning Representations (ICLR 2025)

 # Downloading the dataset

-Physiome-ODE can be downloaded here: https://zenodo.org/records/11492058 The downloaded folder should be copied to data/IMTS_benchmark_datasets/ and renamed to imts_bench
+Physiome-ODE will be available on zenodo, after the double-blind review phase.

 # Recreating or modifying the dataset (Optional)
 Instead of downloading our version of Physiome-ODE you can also create your own version with any desired modification.